 In general, I would divide these situations into two categories- circumstances where a comment or feedback should be relayed, but at a later time, and circumstances where no comment or feedback should be given at all.
 In both situations, it can be challenging for the parent to hold back- but doing so will benefit everyone in the long term.
 In the “heat of the moment”, it is important that we take a moment to assess the impact of our forthcoming comment, in order to determine whether it will be productive or counter-productive.
 To cite a few practical examples:

 There are moments when a child blatantly disregards a parent’s instruction or request, and the parent’s natural reaction is to immediately respond harshly to the child for not listening.
 Perhaps, for example, the child comes home after an agreed upon given curfew, or sneaks a candy when the parent isn’t looking.
 Parents may feel the need to assert their authority by berating and yelling at the child immediately after the event occurs.
 They may even feel that if they don’t say something immediately, children will arrive at the mistaken impression that their parents are tacitly granting approval to what they have done.
 Yet, while it is certainly important that the parents address the issue at hand, it should not necessarily need to be addressed immediately.
 Many factors- who else is present, the time of day/night, the intensity of the moment, the mental/emotional state of the parent and child- should all factor into the decision as to when might be the best time to discuss the issue with the child.
-Sometimes, insisting in dealing with the issue in real time can cause unnecessary additional conflict, and render the reprimand ineffective.
+Sometimes, insisting on dealing with the issue in real time can cause unnecessary additional conflict, and render the reprimand ineffective.
 By taking a step back from the situation, you ensure that the ensuing conversation with take place in the most appropriate way, and achieve your ultimate goals.

 As is commonly stated in all areas of relationships, parents often need to “pick their battles”.
 As children grow older and go through adolescence, it is common for them to assert their independence and challenge the authority of their parents- to push the boundaries.
 As parents, we must consider carefully when to comment and push back, and when to remain silent and let things go.
 Sometimes, by remaining silent, even at times when we have much we would like to say, we show our children (and remind ourselves) that we value them as individuals, and are making an effort to understand and appreciate their perspective as well.